Workplace Accommodation Procedures

 - Applications can only be approved or denied by the AC.
 Decisions should not be made by managers or supervisors before the AC has issued its decision.

 The formal IAPs that govern the application, decision, and accommodation design and implementation process can be found here.

 Why is the University implementing the IAPs?

 For some time, the University has had a policy – GP40 (Disability Accommodations in the Workplace) – to address applications for the accommodation of limitations associated with a physical or mental disability.
-However, Policy GP40 and its associated process, which is managed by Wellness & Recovery, does not address applications for the accommodation of a limitation associated with the Protected Characteristics.
+However, Policy GP40 and its associated process, which is managed by Organizational Health, does not address applications for the accommodation of a limitation associated with the Protected Characteristics.
 These requests were typically addressed directly between an employee and the employee’s supervisor or manager with, in some cases, the involvement of Human Resources or Faculty Relations and the employee’s Union or APSA.
 The IAPs are designed to replace this informal approach with a timely, effective, consistent, and transparent process, especially at a time when the University is anticipating an increase in Applications.